Undergraduate Course Catalog 2016-2017

 Students wishing to minor in gerontology are required to take a minimum of 20 credits (five courses) from an approved list; two of which must be GERO 500, I'm Old, So What!
 An Introduction to Gerontology, and KIN 607, The Biology of Aging.

 GERO 795, Independent Study, is not a required course but is used by students and faculty as an option for creating an individual experience relating to aging.
-GERO 795 must have a faculty person approve and oversee (mentor) the student’s work.
-Additionally, the GMM Coordinator must also approve of the proposal and retain a copy.
+A faculty member must approve and oversee (mentor) the student’s work in GERO 795.
+Additionally, the GMM coordinator must also approve of the proposal and retain a copy.
 A copy of the proposal and the final copy will be kept in the student’s major academic folder.

 Students who wish to discuss or find out more about the minor may make an appointment with the GMM Coordinator, College of Health and Human Services, Department of Social Work.

-GERO 500, Introduction to Gerontology.
-Fall Semester only
+GERO 500, I'm Old, So What!
+Introduction to Gerontology.
+Fall semester only

 Some of the accepted courses are: